citation-file-format/citation-file-format/README.md

 The specifications are accessible online or as a PDF: <https://citation-file-format.github.io>.

+# Collaboration, contributions, questions, issues, bugs, etc.

 ### This repository is the landing site for CFF.
-Please use it to [submit issues](https://github.com/citation-file-format/citation-file-format/issues) concerning the format specifications!
+Please use it to [submit issues](https://github.com/citation-file-format/citation-file-format/issues) concerning the format, and for questions, ideas, etc.!

 ---

-## Repositories
+## Other repositories

-There are different repositories for CFF.

-- **Main repository (You are here, welcome!)**: This repository is used to track issues (partly for historical reasons) for the format itself, as well as coordinate activities around the format.

 - **Specifications and website (https://github.com/citation-file-format/citation-file-format.github.io)**:
 [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-sa/4.0/)